ICT (Information and Communications Technology

 Women suffer from severe discrimination, and it is thought this is heightened

 due to a lack of access to information.
-If rural women in Bangladesh were
+If rural women in Bangladesh

 Information communication and